RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver3.0/iterationPlan4.md

     - General UI polish in the form of making sure there's reliable and consistent navigation
     - Making sure buttons are placed where they'd be expected
     - Making sure the debate screen is readable and usable
+    - Moderator page should also list users by username, not just name
 - A comprehensive set of instructions on use.

 ### Moderators